djalbat/the-occam-user-manual/content/writing-with-highmark.md

 It is supported by Occam, as will been seen.
 As a matter of fact both this book and the Foundations book are written in Highmark.

-The core concept that underlies Highmark is the distinctxion between style and content.
+What motivated Highmark's development was the need to make clear the distinctxion between style and content.
-To give an example, in the early days of the web often no such distinction was made.
-Consider the following HTML:
+This is essential for controlled natural languages, indeed Highmark could be seen as an intermediate step towards Occam's CNL support.

+As an example of the need to distinguish style from content, consider the following HTML.
+Here the `b` and `i` elements stand for bold and italic, respectively:

 ```
 <p>